Identify from Cropped Photo

 What cropped-photo identification still gets wrong

-- Blurry labels and cropped packaging can lead to wrong product or food matches.
-A readable logo, barcode area, ingredient panel, or distinctive shape improves the result.
+- Blurry labels or cropped packaging can lead to wrong product or food matches.
+For buying, allergens, ingredients, or safety decisions, verify the logo, barcode, ingredient panel, or official product page.

 - Mushroom identification from a cropped photo is not enough for eating decisions.
 The scanner can suggest possibilities, but wild mushroom safety requires expert confirmation.